KyryloKuzyk/PrimeTween/README.md

 PrimeTween is **simple**, **consistent**, covered by **tests**, and behaves exactly like you would expect.
 High performance and zero allocations out of the box.

 PrimeTween and DOTween don't conflict with each other and can be used in one project.
 So you can try PrimeTween in your existing project without breaking anything.
+#### DOTween adapter

+PrimeTween comes with a built-in migration adapter that can help you migrate even big projects in a matter of hours.
-> Migration is an **optional** feature designed to speed up PrimeTween's adoption.
+> Adapter is an **optional** feature designed to speed up PrimeTween's adoption.
 The migrated code may still be allocating because of the [delegate allocations](#zero-allocations-with-delegates).
 >
 > You should **test** the migrated code thoroughly before releasing it to production.
 >
 > Please **back up** your project before proceeding.

-#### DOTween adapter

-PrimeTween comes with a built-in migration adapter that can help you migrate even big projects in a matter of hours.
 First, to enable the adapter, add the **`PRIME_TWEEN_DOTWEEN_ADAPTER`** define to the `ProjectSettings/Player/Script Compilation` and press Apply.

 <img src="Documentation/adapter_define.png" width="60%">